UnityNetworkProtocol/Mobile/README.md

-# Universal Wallet
+# Unity - Universal Wallet
-A Perfect Blockchain Wallet Experience
+### The state of being united or joined as a whole.